-There are various interpretations of this sacrament.
-For critics of religion, it’s a ritual with “barbaric” icons – eating flesh and drinking blood, a glorification of sacrifice.
+Despite its sentiments, World Communion Sunday can also be seen as sentimental window dressing.
+Any student of religion knows the divisive interpretations of this sacrament.
+Consubstantiation, transubstantiation, symbolic presence – theologies as fractured as the denominational tribes that populate our globe.
+For critics of religion, communion is a ritual with barbaric icons – eating flesh and drinking blood, a glorification of sacrifice.
 Others see it as a throwback to mystery cults like Mithraism.
-On the opposite end, many believe in transubstantiation, the literal miracle of the Eucharist.

-None of these understandings lay claim to me.
-I celebrate Communion as a feast of love, a powerful symbol of reconciliation in a world torn by civil wars, racial unrest, mass shootings.
+Still, for a moment, isn’t it powerful to envision a feast of love?
+A banquet of reconciliation in a world torn by civil wars, racial unrest, mass shootings!
 It’s an undying dream of unity, where the lion lies down with the lamb, and all God’s children gather from the corners of the earth to sup in divine fellowship.

-Choosing love at this table works miracles.
-As we look around our gathered circle, seeing those that differ from us, the truth of The Lord’s Prayer becomes incarnational.
-Thy Kingdom come, Thy will be done, on EARTH as it is in heaven…
+Where do you experience diversity in your life?
+Choosing to love at those moments can work miracles.
+As we look around us and see those that differ from us, the truth of The Lord’s Prayer becomes incarnational.
+Thy Kingdom come, thy will be done, on EARTH as it is in heaven.

-For as often as we eat this bread and drink this cup, we show forth to the world the reconciling love of God demonstrated in Jesus Christ…
+Today, I ask you to envision this feast of the “now and yet to come.”
+I will always recall thses words I spoke countless times in SO many places, for as often as we eat this bread and drink this cup, we show forth to the world the reconciling love of God demonstrated in Jesus Christ.